-The Condensed consolidated Interim Financial Statements in this report have been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the European Union (EU) and are reviewed by our external auditor.
-Some disclosures in the Risk, funding & capital information section of this report are part of the Condensed consolidated Interim Financial Statements and are labelled as 'reviewed' in the respective tables or headings.
+The Condensed consolidated Interim Financial Statements in this report have been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the European Union (EU).
+The Condensed consolidated Interim Financial Statements in this report have been neither audited nor reviewed by the external auditor.
+Certain IFRS disclosures in the Risk, funding & capital information section are labelled as 'IFS' in the respective headings.
+These disclosures are an integral part of the Condensed consolidated Interim Financial Statements.

 This report is presented in euros (EUR), which is ABN AMRO's presentation currency, rounded to the nearest million (unless otherwise stated).
-All annual averages in this report are based on month-end figures.
+All annual averages in this Interim Report are based on month-end figures.
 Management does not believe that these month-end averages present trends that are materially different from those that would be presented by daily averages.

 Certain figures in this report may not tally exactly due to rounding.
 Furthermore, certain percentages in this document have been calculated using rounded figures.